-It became difficult to speak face to face to people, they were uncomfortable, or simple a lack of understanding.
+It became difficult to speak face to face with people, they were uncomfortable, or simply a lack of understanding.
 I turned to support from the internet, I have made some wonderful friends; we supported each other through the very darkest of times.
-But I knew from very early on I would want to give more; to help others, especially for those who were of similar loss to us.
+But I knew from very early on I would want to give more; to help others, especially for those who were of a similar loss to us.

 Loneliness and lack of support has been one of the harder parts of this journey.
 It shouldn’t be the hardest solely should be the death of your child.